 Sufficient Soil Calcium is No Guarantee

-Because live in the soil must be broken down by soil microorganisms before it can be used by plants, even if you have sufficient lime levels, your plants can still show signs of calcium deficiencies.
+Because calcium in the soil must be broken down by soil microorganisms before it can be used by plants, even if you have sufficient lime levels, your plants can still show signs of calcium deficiencies.
 It often takes 6 months to 2 years before lime is available for plant use.

 Once calcium settles inside the plant it doesn't move or relocate.
 New plant tissues must have a new supply of calcium.
 When plants shed roots (grass sheds it roots twice over the course of a year) new calcium is needed for root growth.
 The shed roots breaks down into organic matter by soil microorganisms that can later be used by plants.